 History of the GMF Weather Station

 The official station name is Norfolk 2SW.
 The name comes from the fact that the station is two miles southwest of the U.S. Post Office in the center of Norfolk, CT.
 It is a National Weather Service (NWS) Cooperative Weather Observer Station, one of about 165 in Connecticut.
 There are currently about 11,700 cooperative stations in the United States.
-The station is located at the Childs family’s Coolwater estate on Windrow Road, and thus is often referred to as the Coolwater weather station.
+The station is located at the Childs family’s Coolwater estate on Windrow Road, and thus was often referred to as the Coolwater weather station.
 The NWS leased a small parcel of land for the station.
 The station’s elevation is approximately 1,340 feet.
-The Great Mountain Forest Corporation (GMFC) currently maintains the station.
+Great Mountain Forest staff currently operate and help maintain the station.

 Edward (“Ted”) Childs as a child discovered that he had an interest in the weather.
 It was an interest he received from his grandfather.
 In the early 1930’s Ted began recording weather data in Norfolk as part of his Master’s thesis for the Yale University School of Forestry.
 A number of stations were set up throughout his family owned forest to study the microclimatic influence of Hemlock trees.
 When the study was completed, Ted decided to keep-up the one station located at Coolwater and on January 1, 1932 Ted began regular daily observations at the Coolwater station.
 Daily observations have been made every day since January 1, 1932.
-In 2014 the station is in its 83rd year of continuous daily observations.
+In January 2021 the station will be starting its 90th continuous year of daily observations.

-In September 2003 an automated Davis Vantage Pro2 weather station was installed at the GMFC forestry office.
+In September 2003 an automated Davis Vantage Pro2 weather station was installed at the GMF forestry office.
 This weather station is used for general weather information only.
 It is not, and will not become, the official Norfolk 2SW weather station for the NWS.
-Although this automated station is not the official NWS weather station, it does aid in the educational, recreational, research and public outreach programs that are a cornerstone of the mission of the GMFC.
+Although this automated station is not the official NWS weather station, it does aid in the educational, recreational, research and public outreach programs that are a cornerstone of the mission of the GMF.
 The software associated with this weather station currently transmits real-time weather data via the Internet to four weather websites.
 There is a link to this station in the weather section of the Great Mountain Forest website.
 Some local businesses are even including this station as a link on their website homepages.
-It is common for this station’s weather data to receive well over 1,200 “hits” per month.
-It recorded over 1,700 “hits” during the month of January 2005.

-As of October 2014, the Norfolk 2SW station located at the original Coolwater location is still the official NWS station of record for Norfolk.
+To the present day, the Norfolk 2SW station located at the original location is still the official NWS station of record for Norfolk.
 All readings are still being taken from there and are submitted manually on a daily basis.
-Weather readings will continue to be taken at both the automated station, now called the NEPP station, and manually at the original Norfolk 2SW station.
-The original plan of the NWS was to replace the old stations with the new automated NEPP stations.
-Nearly ten years have gone by since the NEPP station was installed.
-The NWS may be rethinking this plan and it is not a given that the automated stations will in fact replace the older manual stations.
+Weather readings will continue to be taken at both the automated station, now called the HADS station, and manually at the original Norfolk 2SW station.
+The original plan of the NWS was to replace the old stations with the new automated HADS stations.
+Many years have gone by since the HADS station was installed.
+The NWS may be rethinking their original plan and it is not a given that the automated stations will in fact replace the older manual stations.
 Even with the new modernized automated station, if the NWS still would like detailed observations, a person will still need to do some weather observation tasks by hand.
 Tasks such as recording start and stop times for precipitation, types of precipitation (rain, sleet, snow, hail, etc…), snow depth, and a few other observations.

-The GMFC forestry office has on file the Coolwater weather station daily readings sheets that date back to January of 1932, and is fortunate to also have copies of the daily weather readings sheets taken by J.W.
+The GMF forestry office has on file the Norfolk 2SW weather station daily readings sheets that date back to January of 1932, and is fortunate to also have copies of some daily weather readings sheets taken by J.W.
 Beach of Norfolk that date back to November of 1884.
-This remarkable resource, utilized by numerous individuals over the years, will prove to be even more important in the future, as climate becomes more of a major concern in the world.
+This remarkable resource, utilized by numerous individuals and organizations over the years, will prove to be even more important in the future, as climate becomes more of a major concern in the world.